ThomasMBury/charlie-bury-website/content/en/about/index.md

 Hello.
 Welcome to my site.
 Writing and film were early passions in my life, so I combined them and have been delighted ever since.

-You can [read my screenplays](https://www.charliebury.com/screenplays/) on the site.
+You can [Read my Screenplays](https://www.charliebury.com/screenplays/) on the site.
 I am open to educational and business-related enquiries.
-[Get in touch](https://www.charliebury.com/contact).
+[Get in Touch](https://www.charliebury.com/contact).

 {{< figure src="/images/profile.jpg">}}